corefan/xenko-docs/en/manual/graphics/graphics-compositor/index.md

 ## Open the graphics compositor editor

 >[!Note]
 >The graphics compositor editor is an experimental feature.
-It will be improved in future versions.

 In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.